 So, when studying some human (or animal) psychological capability or limitation, we should ask questions like this if we wish to do deep science:

 One of the current fashions straddling philosophy and cognitive science emphasises intelligence (or mentality, or consciousness) as "embodied" and "situated".
 The people who defend such theories or methodologies have mostly failed to understand at least half the points listed above, as shown by the examples they use (an extreme case being a "passive walker" robot that doesn't need a brain to walk down a slope, but which cannot walk up the slope, nor cope with a brick obstructing its downward path.
-Compare the "Chewing Test" for intelligence, presented here:
+Compare the "Chewing Test" for intelligence, presented here (since 2014):

 It is important that in studying those questions we remember that humans (and other animals) evolved to function in a particular type of environment found on this planet.
 Moreover there are difficult solutions to different subsets of the problems of surviving in such an environment.
 A deep understanding of one design would include being able to compare and contrast it with other designs and with different sets of requirements and constraints imposed by the environment (including other animals).